 - how can I make my website mobile friendly?

 - where will I get images to upload?
 Will I take pictures myself or hire a professional?

 - what methods of payment will I accept?

 - if carrying wholesale products, how will I be shipping my products and what will I charge?

 Setting up a website isn’t as hard as it may sound, in fact, many hosting providers have tailored their service around small businesses who may not be tech savvy.
-We suggest going with BlueHost to host your website, their service is simple and easy to use/setup and they’re currently offering 60% off hosting, including free domain registration.
+We suggest going with BlueHost to host your website as they have a easy one-click WordPress installation tool, you can get 60% Off hosting and a free domain name here.